Skip to Content

 When a loved one dies, questions about a will or trust can turn grief into confusion and conflict.
 You may suspect that someone took advantage of your relative, worry that a trustee is mishandling funds, or suddenly find yourself named as a personal representative and unsure what to do next.
-In these moments, having a wills and trusts attorney Florida clients can turn to for clear guidance becomes critical.
+In these moments, having a wills and trusts attorney in Florida becomes critical.

 At Adrian Philip Thomas, P.A., we focus our practice on Florida probate, trust, and estate disputes.
 Since 2002, our attorneys have represented more than 5,000 clients and have obtained over $230 million in verdicts and settlements in estate-related matters.
 We work to protect the intentions of the person who passed away and to safeguard the rights of beneficiaries, heirs, trustees, and personal representatives across the state.